ndbroadbent/capistrano_deploy_lock/README.md

 .../capistrano/deploy_lock.rb:132:in `block (3 levels) in <top (required)>': Capistrano::DeployLockedError (Capistrano::DeployLockedError)
 ```

-The default 'deploy' lock will expire after 15 minutes, assuming that your deploys will not take more time than this.
-This is so that crashed or interrupted deploys don't leave a stale lock for the next developer to deal with.
+The default deploy lock will expire after 15 minutes.
+This is so that crashed or interrupted deploys don't leave a stale lock
-This default expiry time can be configured with:
+for the next developer to deal with.
+If your deploys usually take longer than this, the expiry time can be configured with:

     set :default_lock_expiry, (20 * 60)   # Sets the default expiry to 20 minutes